Cray-HPE/docs-csm/glossary.md

 See [Compute Rolling Upgrades](operations/index.md#compute-rolling-upgrades).

 **Note:** CRUS is deprecated in CSM 1.2.0.
-It will be removed in CSM V1.3.0 and replaced with BOS V2, which will provide similar functionality.
+It will be removed in a future CSM release and replaced with BOS V2, which will provide similar functionality.

 <a name="cray-advanced-platform-monitoring-and-control"></a>